conor-mccaffrey/pands-project2021/README.md

 Overview of Petal and Sepal on Iris Flower [Source = https://medium.com/@Nivitus./iris-flower-classification-machine-learning-d4e337140fa4]

-I intend to use this dataset to demonstate my knowledge of Python, gained throughout the module.
+I intend to use this dataset to demonstrate my knowledge of Python, gained throughout the module.
 I will, in particular, be using the Pandas, Numpy, Matplotlib and perhaps Seabron modules throughout the project.
 These modules will be installed when required.

 The overall goal is to use these modules (and by extension, Python) to describe the Iris dataset in detail and, display visually, certain attributes of the data which I believe are important to highlight.
 By doing this I will also, in essence, provide evidence of the suitability of Python towards analysing large datasets.
 ## Investigation of the Fisher's Iris Data Set